sivaprasadreddy/sivaprasadreddy-hugo/content/posts/2019/05/from-busy-to-bored.md

 The main reason I use Twitter is I can follow some good techies and learn from them.
 But these days I hardly see anything technical on my timeline.
 My twitter timeline is filled with many other things which I am not really interested in.
 So I uninstalled Twitter app from my phone and I only check twitter on my laptop once in a week.

-Now my true TodoList has become small and actually I have plenty of free time now.
+Now my true TodoList has become small, and actually I have plenty of free time now.

 1. Start exercising
 2. Plan Vacation